LuckyHyena/DnD/homebrew/5e_reference.md

 # Dodging
 When a character spends their _action_ to _dodge_, they gain benefits until the start of their next turn: **attacks against the dodging character** suffer disadvantage, and the character also gains advantage on **Dexterity saving throws**.

-A character must still be _able to act_ at the moment of the attack or saving throw in order to receive benefits from dodging.
+A character must be both _able to act_, and must have a move speed greater than 0, at the moment of the attack or saving throw in order to receive benefits from dodging.

 > **homebrew:** When a creature spends its _action_ to _dodge_ (and is currently _able to act_) while standing in squares containing cover, they receive the **cover bonus** from the next level of cover __above__ the actual squares' normal bonus.
 Thus: a square that provides half-cover for characters instead provides three-quarters cover for a dodging character, and a square that normally provides three-quarters cover can provide full cover if a character is dodging in it.

+# 5th edition's simplified opportunity attacks
+You can make an opportunity attack when:
+- A hostile creature (that you can see) **moves out of your reach**.

+You may spend your _reaction_ for the turn to make one melee attack against the provoking creature, right before they leave your reach.

+### Disengage
+If a character spends their _action_ to disengage, they don't provoke opportunity attacks for the rest of their turn.
+Other characters may still take readied actions against a disengaging character.

+> If you would like to take more control of the battlefield, consider _readying_ attacks and additionally the [mark bonus action](#getting-marked), which can give opportunity attacks advantage.

+> ### Things that do not provoke opportunity attacks
+> - Making a ranged attack within reach of a hostile creature causes [disadvantage](#improvised-weapons) but doesn't provoke.
+> - Casting a spell with a ranged attack roll also suffers disadvantage, but otherwise spellcasting suffers no penalties.
+> - There is no such thing as a five-foot step.
+> - You can circle around creatures without provoking as long as you stay within their reach for your entire movement.

 ---